manuelesimi/Plugins/README.md

 #### Usage

-The Plugins software can be either used programmatically (as GobyWeb does) throught its API or by mean of shell scripts provided in the /bin directory.
+The Plugins software can be either used programmatically (as GobyWeb does) through its API or by mean of shell scripts provided in the /bin directory.

 #### Authors and Contributors
 The Plugins project is currently being developed by the members of the [Campagne laboratory](http://campagnelab.org).